-University Administrators
+University Administrators.

-Faculty members teaching …

-Students

-Future Researchers

 This study is significant to universities and administrators since it will enlighten them to invest in free software which is more economical yet even at par with other leading statistical software.

+Faculty members teaching statistics.
 This is also important to faculty members who teach statistics and do research since it gives them a glimpse of what is happening in statistics education and in practice.

-Lastly, this study is significant to students for them to be able to see the practicality and applicability of other statistical software like R using RStudio.
+Students.
+This study is significant to students for them to be able to see the practicality and applicability of other statistical software like R using RStudio.

+Future Researchers.
+Future researchers who would like to do research in the field of statistics education will find this study useful to cite.
+It can also serve as a basis for related studies.

 Scope and Delimitation

 The focus of the study is to see the effect of using RStudio to the performance of students in their Data Management class.
 The respondents will be the BSEd Mathematics and BS Mathematics students taking up Mathematics in the Modern World in the first semester of school year 2020-2021 at Nueva Vizcaya State University Bayombong Campus.
 The study will also identify themes and categories that will anchor the study to the bigger context of statistics education and thereby serve as departure points as basis for policies that will lead to curriculum, instruction and assessment development with respect to statistics education in NVSU specially with flexible learning.